4-Year Son de Flor Review: Quality, Sustainability, Fit

 Son de Flor Classic Dress Review

-I could tell right away that the dress was well-made.
+I could tell right away that the Classic Dress was well-made.
 The stitching is straight and neat (there were a couple places where a little bit of extra thread wasn’t cut, but that was no big deal).
 The linen is thicker and the dress has a surprising weight to it, likely because of the full circle skirt.
 The interior of the dress hem is lined with white fabric, which creates the appearance of depth, as you can see the white hem peek out when you walk around or twirl.

 This was my first 100% linen piece, so I was surprised at the texture, which feels relatively stiff compared to cotton or linen blends.
 It’s comfortable to wear though, and isn’t scratchy.